-According to conventional wisdom, you should undertake financial risk reduction in the years leading up to retirement.
+According to conventional wisdom, people should undertake financial risk reduction in the years leading up to retirement.
 This has resulted in the use of funds that gradually reduce risk, such as target-date funds.
 In this article, I ask whether or not this approach is sensible.

 Traditional retirement based on annuities